Many-body spectral transitions through the lens of the variable-range SYK2 model

 where $\omega_n = (2 n +1) \pi / T $ are Matsubara frequencies with $n \in \mathbb{Z}$.
 As discussed in \cite{supp}, this equation has a SU$(2)$ symmetry for each (positive) Matsubara frequency given by the adjoint action on the matrix indices of $\Sigma$, defining an infinite-dimensional symmetry group.

 In principle, this equation may allow for several possible solutions.
 However, we will work in the ansatz where the dominating saddle does not depend on the site position.
-This assumption is consistent since averaging over the couplings restores space translation symmetry, and the numerics suggest the slope part of the SFF, which is determined by the classical action, does not depend on $\alpha$ as long as the single-particle PRBM is ergodic, i.e., as long as $\alpha < 1/2$ \footnote{In \cite{supp} we discuss further motivation for this assumption coming from an analysis of $A$ eigenvalues: since most of the vanishes in the thermodynamic limit, they lead to a vanishing Fourier components of $\Sigma$, forcing the solution to be uniform.}.
-We do expect deviations from this behaviour for larger $\alpha$, when the PRBM localizes and non-uniform saddle-point solutions can emerge.
+This assumption is consistent since averaging over the couplings restores space translation symmetry \footnote{In \cite{supp} we discuss further motivation for this assumption coming from an analysis of the eigenvalues of $A$: most of them vanish in the thermodynamic limit, leading to vanishing Fourier components of $\Sigma$, forcing the solution to be uniform.}.
+As we will see, an initial decrease of the interaction range just produces subleading effects on the SFF, due to non-trivial cancellations among the eigenvalues of $A_{ij}$ in the one-loop corrections.
+Deviations from this behaviour (see below) appear only for larger $\alpha$, when the PRBM localizes and non-uniform saddle-point solutions can emerge.
 By imposing $\Sigma_i^{ab}= \tilde{\Sigma}^{ab}$, it is possible to obtain the same dominant saddles as in the $\alpha=0$ case \cite{supp}:

-The solutions for negative frequencies can be recovered using $\tilde\Sigma^{ab}(-\omega_n)=-\tilde\Sigma^{ba}(\omega_n)$.
-One can check that the effective action evaluated on the homogeneous saddle point becomes linear in $N$, increasing the reliability of the semiclassical approximation with $N$ as in the usual SYK model.
+The solutions of Eq.~\eqref{eq:saddle_sol} for negative frequencies can be recovered using $\tilde\Sigma^{ab}(-\omega_n)=-\tilde\Sigma^{ba}(\omega_n)$.
+One can check that the effective action evaluated on the homogeneous saddle point becomes linear in $N$ as in the usual SYK model, making the semiclassical approximation reliable.

 Notably, for $|\omega_n|>2 J$, $\tilde\Sigma$ is proportional to the identity and therefore invariant with respect to the adjoint action of the SU$(2)$ symmetry discussed in \cite{supp}, while this is not the case for $|\omega_n|<2J$.
 In the latter regime, the classical solution spontaneously breaks SU$(2)$ to U$(1)$.
-The transformation in the coset space SU(2)$/\text{U(1)}$ generates new equivalent solutions, leading to a contribution to the path integral proportional to the coset volume.
-This symmetry-breaking pattern resembles the one in SYK$_4$, where the ramp is generated by a spontaneous symmetry breaking of the U(1) time translation symmetry.
-Since our model is a free theory, we have a larger symmetry group that gets spontaneously broken.
+The transformation in the coset space SU(2)$/\text{U(1)}$ generates new equivalent solutions, leading to a contribution to the path integral proportional to the coset volume \footnote{This symmetry-breaking pattern resembles the one in SYK$_4$, where the ramp is generated by a spontaneous symmetry breaking of the U(1) time translation symmetry.
+Since our model is a free theory, we have a larger symmetry group that gets spontaneously broken.}.